AmpersandJS/ampersandjs.com/learn_markdown/state.md

 Sure, you've hopefully seen something like this before, though there is some more subtle awesomeness in being able to observe changes that are set by a simple assignment: `person.isDancing = true` as opposed to having to do `person.set('isDancing', true)` (either works, btw).

 So, what else?
-Well, as we said there's a *huge* amount of code that you write in a project really just describes and tracks relationships between values.
+Well, as we said there's a *huge* amount of code in a project that really just describes and tracks relationships between values.

 So, what if our observable layer did that for us too?